+Our goal is to bring the best and brightest to Bryn Mawr without regard for their financial need.
 Once here, our students receive a rigorous education that teaches critical, creative and independent habits of thought and expression.
 For that, we rely on innovative teaching and learning opportunities both in- and outside the classroom.
-Here are just a few:

 This level of innovation requires tremendous support and a deep belief in the outcomes.
 It's a tall order, but one that’s integral to Bryn Mawr’s commitment to women’s education.

 - The Bryn Mawr Fund.
 Learn more here.

 - Endowed scholarships for financial aid support.